How is your Facebook community management going?

 Just because someone requests to join your group doesn’t mean you should let them in.

-Here’s a good rule of thumb: if you see that they already belong to dozens of groups with no common threads or topics, they probably won’t be adding a lot of value to yours.
+There’s a good rule of thumb when you’re deciding whether or not to let someone into your Facebook group: check out what groups or pages they are already part of.
+If you see that they already belong to dozens of groups with no common threads or topics, they probably won’t be adding a lot of value to yours.

-Using the form, you can require potential members to fill out specific questions before joining.
+Using entry questions, you can require potential members to fill out specific questions before joining.

 You can ask several questions here, such as: